wp-plugins/aweber-web-form-widget/readme.txt

 == Installation ==

-If you have any trouble following the instructions below, check the Screenshots tab for a visual step-by-step.
+If you have any trouble following the instructions below, please <a href="http://www.aweber.com/faq/questions/588/How+Do+I+Use+AWeber%27s+Webform+Widget+for+Wordpress%3F">consult our knowledge base for a walkthrough</a>.

 If you're manually installing the widget as a .zip, make sure you upload it to "/wp-content/plugins/".
 Once installed, activate it on your Plugins page by clicking the Activate link.